Should You Buy a New or Used Semi-Truck?

 Because they fulfill such critical roles, semi-trucks and trailers are nothing short of an asset for businesses.
 Truckers depend on reliable vehicles for shipping and carrying products across the country.
 Your fleet will require durable, well-maintained vehicles to transport items efficiently and stay on schedule.

-As an owner-operator, you have a pivotal decision when purchasing a commercial semi-truck—choosing a new or used model.
-This guide will dive into the pros and cons of both options, helping you determine which is best for your business.
+As an owner-operator, you face a pivotal decision when purchasing a commercial semi-truck: whether to buy a new or used model.
+This guide will explore the pros and cons of both options, helping you determine which is best for your business.

-New rigs and semi-trucks have an array of benefits, such as reduced ownership costs and tax breaks.
-Below are some advantages of buying a new semi-truck versus a used one.
+New rigs and semi-trucks offer many benefits, such as reduced ownership costs and tax breaks.
+Below are some advantages of buying new versus used.

 1. Full Knowledge of the Vehicle’s History

 You’ll probably get a comprehensive report on a used truck’s operational history.
 However, there’s always a risk of dishonesty or inaccuracies.
 The previous owner might not fully disclose all exterior and mechanical defects.
 You may not know how well the past owner drove or maintained it.
-On that account, it’s always best to research a seller thoroughly and ensure they’re credible before buying from them.
+It’s always best to research a seller thoroughly and ensure they’re credible before buying from them.

 2. Lower Operating Costs

-Purchasing a new semi-truck can decrease your operating costs in a few ways:
+Purchasing a new model decreases your operating costs in a few ways:

-• More miles per gallon: It’s widely known that fuel is one of the largest expenses of semi-truck ownership.
-On average, it costs roughly $360 to fill a 120-gallon tank.
+• More miles per gallon: It’s widely known that fuel is one of the most significant expenses of semi-truck ownership.
+On average, fuel costs $0.553 per mile.
 Compared to older models, newer semi-trucks often have higher miles per gallon and better fuel economy.
 You can save considerably on fuel by opting for a newer rig.

-• Extensive warranty coverage: Many new semi-trucks include warranty coverage for multiple issues and damages.
-This coverage can help you save on repairs and servicing.
+• Extensive warranty coverage: Many of the latest semis include warranty coverage for multiple issues and damage.
+This coverage helps you save on repairs and servicing.

-• Cheaper maintenance: Due to lower mileage and use, a new truck will likely have fewer repair and servicing requirements than a used model.
+• Cheaper maintenance: A new truck will likely have fewer repair and servicing requirements due to lower mileage and use than a used model.
 Plus, a warranty usually covers much of the maintenance-related costs.

 3. Tax Deductions on Depreciation

 You can typically deduct new and used commercial vehicle expenses on your taxes.
-However, newer trucks have a higher initial value than used trucks, yielding the largest depreciation tax benefit.
+However, newer trucks have a higher initial value than used trucks, yielding considerable depreciation benefits.
 You can deduct your new semi-truck’s depreciation on your taxes in the first three years.

 If you play your cards right, you may even be able to fully deduct the purchase price of your new truck.
 The IRS allows businesses to deduct business equipment costs, and new trucks fall under this umbrella.